While are putting together videos to demonstrate at functionality, design, and of RADAR, here are features of module.

-- Channel 2/6 can be used to apply a SPEED CV to the quadrature generated waves.
-Activated with the RADAR switch (so you can shut off when not using).
+- Channel 2/6 can apply SPEED CV to the quadrature generated waves.
+Activated with the RADAR switch (so you can shut off not using).
 The SHAPE knob and CV then speed up or slow down the repeating waveforms being generated.

-- Channels 3/7 can be used to apply a GRAVITY CV to the quadrature generated waves.
-The SHAPE knob and CV then cause the 90/180/270 waveforms to be logarithmically attracted or repelled in time to the 0 degree waveform.
+- Channels 3/7 can apply GRAVITY CV the quadrature generated waves.
+The SHAPE knob and CV cause the 90/180/270 waveforms to logarithmically attracted or repelled in time to 0 degree waveform.

-- Channel 4/8 can be used to apply a SHAPE DELTA CV to the quadrature generated waves.
-The SHAPE knob and CV then allow the shape to morph in either direction from the setting of Channel 1/5 through the steps.
+- Channel 4/8 can apply SHAPE DELTA CV the quadrature generated waves.
+The SHAPE knob and CV allow the shape to morph in either direction the setting of Channel 1/5 through the steps.

 - OCT MODE: 1 Octature set: